infrahq/infra/docs/secrets.md

     base64Raw: false
 ```

-which you would then use like:
+which you would then use like this.
+First create the environment variable:

 ```bash
 $ export OKTA_CLIENT_SECRET="c3VwZXIgc2VjcmV0IQ=="
 ```

+Then use the name of the secret back-end and the name of the environment variable in the `infra.yaml` file:

 ```yaml
     clientSecret: base64env:OKTA_CLIENT_SECRET